 The end of the Peenemünde team

-The Peenemünde research centre was evacuated and blown up in February 1945 before the Soviet advance.
+The Peenemünde research centre was evacuated and blown up before the Soviets arrived in February 1945.

 Wernher von Braun and several dozen engineers from Peenemünde gave themselves up to the U.S. Army